Phase 3: Pre-Exam Immersion

 Grand Unified Perfusion + Homeostasis

-Why now: It stabilizes the big picture before you move into disease and exam questions.
+Why now: Locks in the full mental model before you tackle disease patterns and exam questions.

 Cell Factory Disease Navigator